jessieren/VirFinder/README.md

     ## predict the contigs using the new model
     predResultUser <- VF.pred.user(inFaFile, modEPV)

+For example, the score for crAssphage predicted by the new model is 0.9564 with p-value 0.0074, where the score predicted by the original model is 0.9826 with p-value 0.0034.
+It suggests that the new model and the original model provide very similar prediction score for the same prokaryotic viral sequence.
+In fact, the Pearson correlation between the predicted scores for the prokaryotic viral sequences after 2014 using the new model and that using the original model is 0.8766.
+The Spearman correlation is similar 0.8797.
+Similarily, the Pearson and Spearman corrlation scores for the prokaryotic host sequences after 2014 between the new model and the original model is 0.8752 and 0.8896.

 <!--An interesting question is whether the original VirFinder model (trained using only prokaryotic viruses) can be used to predict the eukaryotic viruses? -->